microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 ---

 Team Discussion: What are the common HL7 message formats?
 How are they generated at healthcare organizations?
-How much data is ingested everyday?
+How much data do you think is ingested everyday?
 (10 minutes)

 ---